melanielele/BMI-Lab3/README.md

 Usage:

-Use different py file according to the dataset you are testing, because the preprocessing step is different

 The program should be executable with at least 3 parameters: the name of the dataset file, k, and the name of the output file.
 For example, to run the program with iris.data.txt, 3 clusters and ‘outputFile’:

     python kMeansClustering.py water-treatment.data 3 outputFile